nazar635/hms_web/README.md

 # hms_web
-This repository is for the Hotel Management Web solution
+This repository is for the Hotel Management Web solution which is a end-to-end management solution for a Modern Day Hotel